- Pinball Machines:

 Most games from 1977 through 1980 will use two large diodes on the power supply board which rectify the incoming 18vac and prepare it for use by the 5vdc regulator circuitry.
 If either of these diodes goes bad (opens up) then your game may still actually run, but may be susceptible to resets due to the lost rectification from one of the two diodes.

 If either of your recitifer diodes tests bad or if they look worn or "scorched" from heat over the years, we recommend replacing them.
 Replacements are cheap and easy to install.
-Radio Shack stores sell a 50 volt heavy duty rectifier diode that is slightly larger than the original type, but mounts and works well on these boards.
+We carry new replacements- part # P600D, available on our Electronic Parts page.

 Later Williams games (1981-1990) use a rectifier on the main power supply board, and games with an Auxilary Powe Supply board will use a few rectifiers on that board.
 The one rectifier on the main power supply board is fused by two 7-amp slow blow fuses.
 It is possible for the rectifier on these boards to go partially bad, blow one of the 2 fuses, and yet allow the game to continue to run.
 But in this case the game is susceptible to resetting, so rectifier replacement is fairly common and definitely recommended as one of the first things to try if you have a game like this that is resetting.

 Other rectifiers on the aux. power supply board are usually used for flipper and other coil power, and usually won't cause a reset, but may be suspect if other means don't resolve the problem.

 Filter Capacitors: Williams games from 1977-1990 will use a large electrolytic capacitor on the power supply board to filter out and smooth the rectified DC power used by the 5 volt regulator.
 The job this capacitor does is crucial to good game operation, and is usually the first thing to replace if you run into reset problems in these games.